LGBTQ+

 Afternoon

 Hope you remembered to pack some water and sunscreen!
 Next up you are headed to Blank Park Zoo for an afternoon strolling the 49-acre zoological park.
-Open from 10 a.m. – 4 p.m., the zoo has plenty to explore with 104 different animal species, 1484 animal specimens, a train, carousel, and dedicated animal feeding times.
+Open from 10 a.m.-4 p.m., the zoo has plenty to explore with 104 different animal species, 1,484 animal specimens, a train, carousel, and dedicated animal feeding times.

 Evening

-You have some time to let the little ones rest before heading out to the opening of Pride Fest 2023 in the East Village.
-You can grab dinner on the go from one of the many food vendors at Pride Fest.
+You have some time to let the little ones rest before heading out to the opening of PrideFest 2026 in the East Village.
+You can grab dinner on the go from one of the many food vendors at PrideFest.
 Then, grab your dancing shoes and make your way to the Community Stage for the Silent Disco.
-This is an all-ages event starting at 7:30 p.m.
-The main stage will also be hopping all evening with headliner acts.
+This is an all-ages event starting at 8 p.m.
+The main stage will also be hopping all evening with headliner acts Brooke Eden and David Archuleta.

 Morning

-No trip to Des Moines is complete without a trip to the Downtown Farmers’ Market, recently named by Shape Magazine as the #2 Top Farmers Market in the U.S. The Farmers’ Market offers shopping for produce, eggs, crafts, and much more.
+No trip to Des Moines is complete without a trip to the Downtown Farmers’ Market, recently named by Shape Magazine as the No. 2 Top Farmers Market in the U.S. The Farmers’ Market offers shopping for produce, eggs, crafts, and much more.
 It’s also a great stop for breakfast from one of the many vendors.
 After the Farmers’ Market, it's time to head back to the East Village.
-Here you will find the Pride Stride 5K wrapping up at 10 a.m. and the Pride Fest Pet Parade starting at 10 a.m.
+Here you will find the PrideFest Pet Parade starting at 9:30 a.m. and the Pride Stride 5K wrapping up at 10 a.m.
 The Pet Parade always draws a crowd.
 Here you will find all kinds of furry friends competing for some fun prizes.

 Afternoon

-Grab lunch at Zombie Burger, offering gourmet burgers and shakes in a “post-apocalyptic chic” atmosphere.
+Grab lunch at Zombie Burger, offering gourmet burgers, shakes (and new to their menu, fried chicken sammies) in a “post-apocalyptic chic” atmosphere.
 After lunch, head up the hill to the Iowa State Capitol for a tour of the building and grounds.
 Self or guided tours are available from 9 a.m. – 4 p.m.
 The Statehouse is world famous for its massive dome, gilded in 23 karat gold leaf and 19th century architecture.
 As you walk the halls of the Capitol, take the opportunity for a history lesson with the kids.
-Did you know that on April 3, 2009, Iowa was the 3rd state in the country to legalize same-sex marriage?

-After your tour, grab the kids and head back down the hill to the East Village where you can spend the afternoon walking through the Pride Fest vendors and check out all of the unique shops of the East Village.
-Be sure to plan a visit to the Family and Kids Zone, the Teen Zone, and the Health and Fitness Zones at Pride Fest.
+After your tour, grab the kids and head back down the hill to the East Village where you can spend the afternoon walking through the PrideFest vendors and check out all of the unique shops of the East Village.
+Be sure to plan a visit to the Family and Youth Zone, the Teen Zone, and the Wellness Zones.
 The zones are designed to offer safe and inclusive spaces for all ages.
-For teens it’s the perfect place to use their voice, hear others, socialize, and make new memories and lasting relationships.
+For teens, it’s the perfect place to use their voice, hear others, socialize, and make new memories and lasting relationships.
 For the younger kids, there are tons of activities all day long.

 Evening